akka/akka/akka-docs-dev/rst/scala/http/client-side/host-level.rst

 of the individual pool's ``max-connections`` settings allow!

 There is one setting that likely deserves a bit deeper explanation: ``max-open-requests``.
-This setting limits the maximum number of requests that can be open at any time for a single connection pool.
+This setting limits the maximum number of requests that can be in-flight at any time for a single connection pool.
-If an application calls ``Http().cachedHostConnectionPool(...)`` 3 times (with the same endpoint and settings) it will get back 3 different client flow instances for the same pool.
-If each of these client flows is then materialized 4 times (concurrently) the application will have 12 concurrently running client flow materializations.
+If an application calls ``Http().cachedHostConnectionPool(...)`` 3 times (with the same endpoint and settings) it will get back ``3`` different client flow instances for the same pool.
+If each of these client flows is then materialized ``4`` times (concurrently) the application will have 12 concurrently running client flow materializations.
 All of these share the resources of the single pool.

-This means that, if the pool's ``pipelining-limit`` is left at ``1``, no more than 12 requests can be open at any time.
+This means that, if the pool's ``pipelining-limit`` is left at ``1`` (effecitvely disabeling pipelining), no more than 12 requests can be open at any time.
-With a ``pipelining-limit`` of ``8`` and 12 concurrent client flow materializations the theoretical open requests maximum is 96.
+With a ``pipelining-limit`` of ``8`` and 12 concurrent client flow materializations the theoretical open requests maximum is ``96``.

 The ``max-open-requests`` config setting allows for applying a hard limit which serves mainly as a protection against erroneous connection pool use, e.g. because the application is materializing too many client flows that all compete for